dfarchon/DFARES-v0.1/README.md

 ### Running the project

 - Run `yarn workspace eth start` which starts the hardhat blockchain and deploys the game contracts.
-- Run `yarn workspace client start` to load the webclient.
+- Run `yarn workspace client start:dev` to load the webclient.
 - Run `yarn watch` to start a typescript watcher to incrementally rebuild changed dependencies.

 You can import the private key of one of the accounts `hardhat node` created and funded, which are printed when you started the node such as: